g-udi/gaudi-bash/bin/bats-core/README.md

 enabling `--jobs` for the first time be sure to re-run bats multiple times to identify any inter-test dependencies or non-deterministic test behaviour.

-When parallelizing, the results of a file only become visible after it has been finished.
-You can use `--no-parallelize-across-files` to get immediate output at the cost of reduced overall parallelity, as parallelization will only happen within files and files will be run sequentially.

-If you have files where tests within the file would interfere with each other, you can use `--no-parallelize-within-files` to disable parallelization within all files.
-If you want more finegrained control, you can `export BATS_NO_PARALLELIZE_WITHIN_FILE=true` in `setup_file()` or outside any function to disable parallelization only within the containing file.

 [gnu-parallel]: https://www.gnu.org/software/parallel/

 ## Writing tests